 The Federal Direct Graduate PLUS Loan Program is an additional loan available for graduate students.
 Graduate students may borrow up to the cost of education less financial aid.
-The interest rate is fixed at 7.9%.
 It is recommended that students first borrow their full eligibility of the Federal Direct Unsubsidized Loan before applying for the Federal Direct Graduate PLUS loan.

 Quarter Based Programs